 2021 Members' Weekend

-Similarly, our Annual General meeting at Margham near Port Talbot, was cancelled.
-We have re-booked the same centre (Margham in South Wales) for 2021.
+Similarly, our Annual General meeting at Margam near Port Talbot, was cancelled.
+We have re-booked the same centre (Margam in South Wales) for 2021.